hanabi/hanabi.github.io/Hat_Guessing.md

 ## Basic Description

 * In most Hanabi convention frameworks, you clue cards to tell the player to play that card (or discard that card).
 In Hat Guessing, clues have nothing to do with the cards that are "touched" by the clue.
-* When a player gives a clue, they encode actions for all other members of the team within the clue.
+* When a player gives a clue in Hat Guessing, they encode actions for all other members of the team within the clue using [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic).
-* For example, in a 4-player game:
+* For example, on the first turn of a 4-player game:
   * Alice goes first.
   * Bob has blue 1 on slot 1, Cathy has red 1 on slot 1, and Donald has green 1 on slot 1.
-  * So, Alice wants all 3 of her teammates to play slot 1.
+  * So, Alice wants all three of her teammates to play slot 1.
   * From the clue interpretation table below, we see that "play slot 1" is assigned a value of 1.
   * Alice adds up all of the actions: 1 + 1 + 1 = 3
   * Thus, Alice needs to convey "3" to the team, so she clues number 1 to Cathy (which is number to the newest card to the player two seats away).